bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 ## Interpolating Probabilities

-Assume you have we two existing language models already trained, producing probability estimates $\hat{P}_1$ and $\hat{P}_2$, respectively.
+Assume you have two existing language models already trained, producing probability estimates $\hat{P}_1$ and $\hat{P}_2$, respectively.
 How can we combine these models for a better estimate of N-gram probabilities?
 If available, we could retrieve the training data for these models, pool it, and train a new model from the combined data.
-However, this is inconvenient and raises new problems?
-What to do if one model has vastly more training data than the other?
-For example, the large model might be trained on newswire text, and the small model on a small data collected for a new application.
-The large, mismatched corpus would complete swamp the N-gram statistics and the resulting model would be mismatched to the intended application.
+However, this is inconvenient and raises new problems.
+What can be done if one model has vastly more training data than the other?
+For example, the large model might be trained on newswire text, and the small model might be trained on small data collected for a new application.
+The large, mismatched corpus would completely swamp the N-gram statistics, and the resulting model would be mismatched to the intended application.

-A better approach is to combine the existing models at the probability level, by interpolating their estimates.
+A better approach is to combine the existing models at the probability level by interpolating their estimates.
 Interpolation means we compute a weighted average of the two underlying probability estimates:

 $$
 \hat{P}( w_k \mid w_1 \ldots w_{k-1}) = \lambda \hat P_1 ( w_k \mid w_1 \ldots w_{k-1}) + (1 - \lambda) \hat P_2 ( w_k \mid w_1 \ldots w_{k-1})